Racer X - Motocross & Supercross NewsRacer X

 PositionRider Hometown Points

-1Craig Delong Craig Delong Morgantown, PA United States323
+1Craig Delong Craig Delong Morgantown, PA United States 323

-2Michael Witkowski Michael Witkowski North Liberty, IN United States313
+2Michael Witkowski Michael Witkowski North Liberty, IN United States 313

-3Jonathan Girroir Jonathan Girroir Southwick, MA United States280
+3Jonathan Girroir Jonathan Girroir Southwick, MA United States 280

-4Cody J Barnes Cody J Barnes Sterling, IL United States231
+4Cody J Barnes Cody J Barnes Sterling, IL United States 231

-5Liam Draper Liam Draper Auckland New Zealand208
+5Liam Draper Liam Draper Auckland, New Zealand New Zealand 208

 Full Standings